memgraph/docs/cypher-manual/clauses/call.md

 `CALL` subquery, the result is a Cartesian product of results.
 It is an output combined from 2 branches, one being called the `input branch` (rows produced before calling the subquery), and the `subquery branch` (rows produced by the subquery).
+Imagine the data includes four `:Person` nodes, two named `John` and two named `Alice`, as well as four `:Animal` nodes, two named `Rex` and two named `Lassie`.

+Running the following query would produce the output below:
 ```cypher
 MATCH (p:Person)
 CALL {